ka-architect/aws-solutions-architect-associate/topics/data/migration/README.md

 - Can sync to all storage classes of S3 including Glacier, EFS, and FSx (but not EBS)
 - Requires high network capacity otherwise use snowball
 - Its not continous so it needs to be scheduled (hourly, daily, monthly)
+- Does not offer local caching for low-latency access to recently accessed files

 # AWS Data Migration Service (DMS)
 - Quick, secure DB migration to AWS (self-healing, resilient)